Our Fish Net programme was initiated to tackle the extinction crisis affecting the planet’s freshwater fish.

 Our work in Madagascar*

 Fish Net Madagascar aims to respond to the immediate crisis affecting Madagascar's freshwater fish fauna.
-As with other Fish Net initiatives, this project uses a variety of activities to achieve its aim - including captive breeding and management, field assessments and monitoring, by liaising with local partners and in-country authorities and universities.
+As with other Fish Net initiatives, this project uses a variety of activities to achieve its aim - including conservation breeding and management, field assessments and monitoring, by liaising with local partners and in-country authorities and universities.
 Madagascar is well known for its unique mammal taxa but its ancient fish lineages are also unique and even more threatened by a barrage of pressures including introduced species, habitat destruction and pollution.

 Deforestation and sedimentation have rapidly altered the watersheds all over Madagascar and desertification and poor water use planning have already destroyed many habitats and caused the extinction of several species.
 Fish Net Madagascar will rescue those species in immediate danger of extinction and secure populations for reintroduction and translocation where possible.
 It also will conduct surveys and map habitats and species ranges in order to inform future action plans for in-situ conservation.
 The project will also work with local partners to explore novel ways of preserving native freshwater fauna such as community fish ponds and the ornamental fish trade.